 Advanced Placement scores are not on the EHS transcript.
-When requested, we will report AP scores to colleges on the transcript.
 Strong sophomore or junior AP scores may enhance your application.

 The SAT and ACT tests are offered in different forms to accommodate students with learning differences or disabilities.
 Students who qualify for these tests may take them with extended time and in other special needs formats.

 At many institutions, there are no special tracks or special programs for students with learning disabilities.
 Other colleges can offer extensive programs and accommodations.
 Admission committees will consider a student’s academic record at Episcopal to be an important predictor of the student’s success in college.